 It is perfectly normal to feel homesick or lonely in a completely new environment.
 Just remember that all new residents are going through or have gone through, the same emotions that you are experiencing.
 We strongly recommend you reach out to your RA’s, as they can connect you with some great resources on campus or get you in touch with the Hall Resident Support Team Officers who will offer you extra support.

 The orientation period is the best opportunity to meet new friends and settle into your new home, without the pressures of study.
 However, your RA’s will also run events that will facilitate meeting your new neighbours and making new friends throughout the semester.
 Your RA’s are here to make sure you are feeling supported and included.

 Your RA will contact you when you first arrive at your new Hall.
 When your RA meets you they will provide you with the contacts of the RST and RSTO for the hall.
-In addition, your new College Head will send you some welcome emails before arriving at your new home and the Front Office will provide you with a contact sheet when you collect your key.
+In addition, your new College Head will send you a welcome email before you arriving at your new home.
+An RA contact list is also available in your MRS Resident Portal.

 If you live at Monash Clayton, you can get a cheap and wholesome meal from our Halls Cafe or there are many eateries located on campus.
 The Monash Merchant is an on-campus grocery store, or alternatively you can drive or take public transport to either Brandon Park or Pinewood shopping centres, are only 10 minute trips.
 You can find these and other places of interest on the map here.